davidzambrana/threat-fabric/README.md

 ## Test implementation (API)

 These tests are implemented with `supertest` and use `mocha` as the test framework and written in JS.
 You can find the tests under the `test/` directory.
-Visit this [link](https://www.npmjs.com/package/supertest) for more information on _supertest_
+Visit this [link](https://www.npmjs.com/package/supertest) for more information on _supertest_.
+I choose this test framework as it's a lightweight one and quite easy to set up and run, making the whole process a bliss.

 ### Running the API tests